YellowJacketLinux/lfs-buildscripts/SECURE_DNS.md

 Until `systemd-resolved` works well and smoothly in DNSSEC enforcing mode, I will disable it by default.
 Users who want it of course can enable it.
-I really do not YJL to be a distribution that pushes technology not quite ready for mass adoption on its users.
+I really do not want YJL to be a distribution that pushes technology not quite ready for mass adoption on its users.

 If `systemd-resolved` with DNSSEC support is not yet working well and smoothly when the first official YJL release happens, then YJL will ship with `unbound`